BioX-Bridge: Model Bridging for Unsupervised Cross-Modal Knowledge Transfer across Biosignals: Experiments

 \paragraph{Dataset Size} We reduce the size of the paired dataset for bridge training.
 We observe in Figure \ref{fig:datasizeablation} that the transfer performance slowly decays by around 2\% at 20\% dataset size, showcasing the robustness of the bridge under the low-data regime.

 \paragraph{Bridge Position Selection} To show that the bridge position selection strategy proposed in Section \ref{sec:bridgepositionselection} is effective, we compare the unsupervised performance of cross-modal knowledge transfer at various positions in Table \ref{tab:bridgepositionablation}.
 For ``Fixed'', we train nine bridges in predefined positions, which is a combination of the first, middle, and last layers of the old and new modality models.
-The results are the average over all nine positions in five seeds (see more results in the appendix).
+The results are the average over all nine positions in five seeds.
+A breakdown of the result at each of the nine predefined positions is available in Appendix \ref{sec:bridgepositionablationapp}.

 \paragraph{Foundation Model} We further analyze the impact of using different foundation models for cross-modal knowledge transfer.
 In Table \ref{tab:fmablation}, we replace the HuBERT-ECG foundation model \citep{coppola2024hubert} with ECG-FM \citep{mckeen2024ecg}.
 Notably, due to the large number of trainable parameters (90M), the knowledge distillation methods with ECG-FM could only be performed with a batch size of 4 on a V100 GPU.
 As a result, training for more than 50 epochs requires 6.5 hours for knowledge distillation methods and 1.9 hours for BioX-Bridge.
 Moreover, the performance gap between knowledge distillation methods and BioX-Bridge is much pronounced at 10--17\%.